Which phrasal verbs can be used in academic English?

 – Provide the most common phrasal verbs and their types

 – Divide phrasal verbs into general and academic categories

 – Discuss how to avoid phrasal verbs in academic writing

-This final lesson on phrasal verbs provides detailed lists of the most common constructions that may be used in both general and academic English.
+This final chapter on phrasal verbs provides detailed lists of the most common constructions that may be used in both general and academic English.